Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use Waze

 Waze is designed to get you where you’re going as fast as possible by utilizing real-time reports and driving history from local users.
+In fact, it;s one of the best alternatives to Google Maps if time is of the essence.
 For quick directions, you can enter your destination in the search bar where it says Where to?

 By tapping the Speaker icon to the right, you can adjust how much Waze talks to you and in what voice.
 Sound on means Waze will announce every directional step to take, Alerts only means Waze will only speak to warn you of reported hazards, and Sound off means Waze won’t speak at all.